danielbodnar/awesome-stars/README.md

 ## ruby

+- [Homebrew/homebrew-bundle](https://github.com/Homebrew/homebrew-bundle) - 📦 Bundler for non-Ruby dependencies from Homebrew, Homebrew Cask and the Mac App Store.
 - [github-changelog-generator/github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator) - Automatically generate change log from your tags, issues, labels and pull requests on GitHub.
 - [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps
 - [Homebrew/brew](https://github.com/Homebrew/brew) - 🍺 The missing package manager for macOS (or Linux)